Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

-Lagrima is a very popular and relatively simple prelude by the 19th century Spanish guitar legend, Francisco Tárrega.
-You can play it from the score below either by reading the guitar tablature or the standard music notation staffs, and if you want to study it at your leisure, you can download a PDF file of it for viewing offline or printing.
-You can also see any line of the score magnified on-screen by clicking on the music staff or tablature.
+Lagrima is a very popular and relatively simple prelude by the 19th-century Spanish guitar legend Francisco Tárrega.
+You can play it from the score below either by reading the guitar tablature or the standard music notation staffs.
+If you want to study it at your leisure, you can download a free PDF file of it for viewing offline or printing.

 A software-generated audio version is included that you can hear in the video capsule near the bottom of the article.
 It will gives you an idea of how it should sound if you're unfamiliar with the piece or if your reading skills aren't quite up to playing it straight off.

 Lagrima by Francisco Tárrega

 Download Lagrima as a PDF file.

 Click the link to open and save Lagrima as a free PDF file that you can view offline or print.

 Study Notes for Learners